apiato/documentation/docs/core-features/code-generator.md

 If you don't like the automatically generated code (or would like to adapt it to your specific needs) you can do this quite easily.

 The existing `Generators` allow to read `custom stubs` from the `app/Ship/Generators/CustomStubs` folder.
-The name of file needs to be the same as in `vendor/apiato/core/Generator/Stubs`.
+The name of the file and the folder structure needs to be the same as in `vendor/apiato/core/Generator/Stubs`.

-Say, if you like to change the `config.stub`, simply copy the file to `app/Ship/Generators/CustomStubs/config.stub` and start adapting it to your needs.
+Say, if you like to change the `action` -> `create.stub`, simply copy the file to `app/Ship/Generators/CustomStubs/actions/create.stub` and start adapting it to your needs.

-If you run the respective command (e.g., in this case `php artisan apiato:generate:configuration`) this would read your specific `config.stub` file instead the pre-defined one!
+If you run the respective command (e.g., in this case `php artisan apiato:generate:action`) and choose `Create` type this would read your specific `create.stub` file instead of the pre-defined one!

 ## Contributing {#contributing}